 You will see the extension app open up in the top right corner.
 Select Create new template, give it a name and then press start capturing.

-Once you have captured all of your screens, you can enter the platform and begin making your great edits.
+With all of your screens captured, you can enter the platform and begin making your great edits!

 Learn more about all the extension features and editing capabilities by visiting our articles here.

 - The Walnut extension will only capture published html sites.
 You will not be able to capture a personal file via URL or a PDF

 - Capturing with the extension while other extensions are in use (ie: as Grammarly, LastPass, QuillBot, etc.) may alter the captured page.
 We recommend disabling other external extensions while capturing your screens.

 - Walnut is not supported on Microsoft Edge currently.
 To use the Walnut extension on Firefox or Safari please contact firstname.lastname@example.org